expo/expo/packages/expo-module-template/README.md

 # expo-module-template

 `expo-module-template` module

 ## Installation

-*If your app is running in [Expo](https://expo.io) then everything is already set up for you, just `import { ExpoModuleTemplate } from 'expo';`*

-Otherwise, you need to install the package from `npm` registry.
+Install the package from `npm` registry:

 `yarn add expo-module-template` or `npm install expo-module-template`

 <!-- Write about Expo dependencies for your module -->
-Also, make sure that you have installed dependecies like [expo-core](https://github.com/expo/expo-core) installed.
+Also, make sure that you have dependecies like [expo-core](https://github.com/expo/tree/master/packages/expo-core) installed.

 #### iOS